André Carson: National security

 Carson is the only member of Congress to have served in a Department of Homeland Security Fusion Center.
 He has voted to increase appropriations funding for the Department of Homeland Security.
 In 2017, Carson attended a protest at Indianapolis International Airport against President Trump's executive order to temporarily place limits on immigration until better screening methods are devised.
 Carson decried the executive order as part of a "bigotry campaign", saying: "For those who want to make America great again, we have to remind them that the first article of the constitution says Congress shall make no law respecting [the] establishment of religion.
 Make no mistake about it: This is a Muslim ban."

 Public safety

 In 2009, Carson introduced two pieces of legislation aimed at reducing recidivism.
 The Recidivism Reduction Act aims to attack the cycle of recidivism by ensuring prompt access to federal supplemental security income and Medicaid benefits for ex-offenders reentering society and addressing the gap in mental health services.
 The Personal Responsibility and Work Opportunity Reconciliation Act would repeal federal laws that prevent drug felons from receiving TANF benefits.

 In 2008, Carson helped the City of Indianapolis secure a federal COPS grant to hire more police officers.
 The grant was awarded as part of the ARRA.

 Marijuana

 As of August 2025, Carson has received an "A" grade from the National Organization for the Reform of Marijuana Laws (NORML) based on public statements and voting records.

+The Age of Disclosure

+Carson is a participant in The Age of Disclosure, a 2025 documentary film about UFOs and claimed government programs involving recovery of alien technology crashed on Earth.